 This internship program gives students a unique opportunity to define their own funded UAS-related project, experience managing that project from start to finish, and engineer/test the solutions that they develop.

 Students will have many opportunities to learn about and participate in UAS operations and flight safety with the operations team at the UROC.
 Students will also participate in flight operations for their own projects.

-Applicants are reviewed on a rolling basis every spring.
+Applicants are reviewed on a rolling basis.
 Projects must be approved by UROC for applicability, scope, and budget.